Skip to content

 We need to ensure a good balance between:

-- Usability (how useful is the synthetic data for your use case),
+- Usability – How useful is the synthetic data for the intended use case?

-For now, we are focusing only on usability and fidelity, using framework-provided measurements for fidelity and workflows described below for usability.
+For now, we are focusing only on usability and fidelity, using framework-provided measurements for fidelity and workflows described below to assess usability.

 **Comments on privacy and privacy preserving techniques**